Fuse swamp horror & slide guitar in unholy matrimony, and you get the dirtiest blues from the darkside.

 𓆌 𓆌 𓆏 𓆌 𓆌

-London born, K.K. took an interest in guitar, Americana and the Blues from an early age and spent some years exploring the back roads of the USA.
-Eventually she settled in the English Countryside, where she works with horses.
+U.K. born, K.K. took an interest in guitar, Americana and the Blues from an early age when watching her father play flamenco guitar.
+She spent some years exploring the back roads of the USA eventually settling in the English Countryside, where she lives and works on a farm.
 A self-professed hermit living in an isolated spot in the woods, K.K. enjoys exploring the wilderness surrounding her home to seek inspiration for her song writing.

 “I hear many young players and their debut recordings, but not many are pushing for their own sound and few use the roots as a foundation for their own creativity.
-Kris does exactly that and has her own style, in fact it is more than a style, Kris inhabits her own dark and mystical world. ” - Michael Messer
+K.K. does exactly that and has her own style, in fact it is more than a style, K.K. inhabits her own dark and mystical world. ” - Michael Messer

 Photography by Nicole Klein, Justin Ramell and Nicola Grimshaw-Mitchell.